tinymce/tinymce-docs/enterprise/tiny-comments.md

 keywords: enterprise pricing comment commenting
 ---

-TinyMCE editor now has a highly desirable functionality, [Comments 2.0](#commentsdemo).
+TinyMCE editor now has a highly desirable functionality, [Comments 2.0]({{site.baseurl}}/demo/comments-2/).

-The Comments 2.0 plugin provides the user an ability to start or join a conversation by adding comments to the content within the TinyMCE editor.
+The Comments 2.0 plugin provides an ability to start or join a conversation by adding comments to the content within the TinyMCE editor.

 Users can now add comments to their text from within their TinyMCE editor for collaboration, review, and providing feedback.